Apicectomy

 Who is suitable for an apicectomy?

-It is important to rectify the root canal treatment and continuous infection as to avoid the infection from spreading further from the root to other areas of the mouth or the body and cause further complication.
+It is important to rectify the root canal treatment and continuous infection to avoid the infection from spreading further from the root to other areas of the mouth or the body and causing further complications.

 If you’re still feeling pain and have an obvious inflammation or infection surrounding the root canal, our endodontist will examine the area and assess whether you’re suitable for an apicectomy as supposed to an extraction.